katelyn-chun/booklistOOPproject/README.md

 # Phase 4: Task 2
 - Add a book by adding (at least) a book title
 - Remove a book by selecting one in the list
+- Select a book by pressing one in the list

+# Phase 4: Task 3
+If I were to improve this project, I would add a few exception classes to handle the different exceptions that could arise when running the program.
+For example, entering random characters as a book rating would not make sense, so creating an exception, such as a "RatingException" could help.
+In addition, using an iterator for the BookList class may be a good refactor change.
+This could simplify the code, since iterating over the book-list is repeated several times.
+Lastly, I would also break down the GUI class into several different classes, perhaps for the buttons and text boxes.
+Currently, the single class is slightly long, so spreading it out in a few classes would enhance readability.